Cosmos (Australian magazine)

-Cosmos (subtitled The Science of Everything) is a science magazine published in Adelaide, South Australia, by CSIRO Publishing that covers science globally.
-It appears four times a year in print as Cosmos Magazine, and the online edition is updated daily with news as well as long features and multi-media content, and includes the print magazine content.
-Cosmos Weekly is a subscription-based weekly online edition published on Fridays, and a podcast was launched in April 2022.
+Cosmos (subtitled The Science of Everything) was a science magazine published in Adelaide, South Australia, by CSIRO Publishing that covers science globally.
+It appeared four times a year in print as Cosmos Magazine, and the online edition is updated daily with news as well as long features and multi-media content, and included the print magazine content.
+Cosmos Weekly was a subscription-based weekly online edition published on Fridays, and a podcast was launched in April 2022.
+The print version ended in the summer of 2025.

 History

 The magazine was established in Sydney in November 2004 by the Sydney magazine publishing executive Kylie Ahern and science journalist Wilson da Silva. with the first issue published in July 2005.

 In June 2006, the magazine launched a daily Internet news and features service.

 The magazine was the originator of Hello from Earth, a web-based initiative to send messages from the public, each just 160 characters in length, to Gliese 581d, the (then) nearest Earth-like planet outside the Solar System.
 Created as a science communication exercise for 2009 National Science Week in Australia, it collected nearly 26,000 messages that were beamed by NASA's Canberra Deep Space Communication Complex on 28 August 2009.

 In June 2013 the company, then owned by Luna Media, moved to Melbourne following its acquisition in February 2013 by Australia's Chief Scientist, Alan Finkel, and his wife Elizabeth Finkel, a science journalist, who became editor-in-chief.
 The Finkels were already part-owners, and acquired the remainder from Ahern and Da Silva, who remained on the editorial staff.

 On 1 September 2018, custodianship of the magazine was transferred to Royal Institution of Australia, a not-for-profit science media organisation based in Adelaide.

 In April 2021 Cosmos Weekly was launched, and exactly a year later, a podcast on the LiSTNR app, featuring science explainers, was launched.

 On 14 June 2024, Cosmos, including the quarterly Cosmos Magazine, digital science news service, and the education unit of the Royal Institution of Australia and Scinema was transferred to CSIRO Publishing, the independent publishing arm of the CSIRO, Australia's national science agency.
 The move was supported by funding from the CSIRO, the Commonwealth, and the South Australian Governments.
-During the following month, 6 AI generated articles made using GPT-4 were published to its website, garnering criticism from its contributors, who said they had not been informed of the decision, as well as its cofounders.
+During the following month, six AI generated articles made using GPT-4 were published to its website, garnering criticism from its contributors, who said they had not been informed of the decision, as well as its cofounders.

 Writers whose work have featured include Margaret Wertheim, Jared Diamond, Tim Flannery, Richard Dawkins, Edward O. Wilson, Michio Kaku, Susan Greenfield, Steven Pinker, Paul Davies, Simon Singh and Oliver Sacks.